 Fourth, greater flexibility of groundwater use through carryover provisions provides a "last line of defense" against water shortages under conditions of extreme drought.
 Groundwater carryover provisions, which allow pumping rights that aren't used in one year to be carried over for use in another year, make it possible for pumpers to reduce pumping water during wet years when water is relatively abundant and extract it during drought conditions when imported water supplies are relatively scarce.
+This benefits all residents of California by reducing demand for imported water within the WRD service area, increasing availability of imported water to other regions of the State that cannot rely on groundwater during periods of extreme drought.

-&lt;sup>4 University Corporation for Atmospheric Research, AtmosNews http://www2.ucar.edu/atmosnews/perspective/10879/california-dryin.
+4 University Corporation for Atmospheric Research, AtmosNews http://www2.ucar.edu/atmosnews/perspective/10879/california-dryin.